 Fourth and Fifth Forms – GCSE optional subject

 Class sizes are generally 8 – 12.
-We follow the CIE IGCSE Music syllabus, with three units as follows:
+We follow the Eduqas GCSE Music syllabus, with three units as follows:

-- Listening (a written paper of an hour and a quarter, worth 40% of the marks)
+- One written exam, worth 40% of the marks)

 - Performance (portfolio of solo and ensemble recordings – 30%)